ZevanRosser/QuickShader/README.md

     ]
   });
 ```
-This Will define two variables in your shader like so:
+This will define two variables in your shader like so:

 ```glsl
 uniform float randX;